lucasgreenwell/lucasgreenwell/README.md

 **lucasgreenwell/lucasgreenwell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 --!>

 I like technology, teaching, traveling, and granola.
 I have experience writing code in JavaScript, Python, Java, and Ruby.
 I've used various major development frameworks and with a bit of ramp up, can work on the front or back end of any application.
-My most recent obsession is learning how to implement existing machine learning solutions in my projects.
-The possibilities that Big Data has brought to developers are constantly exciting me!

 <br/>
 <br/>